gregrickaby/wordpress-project-starter/README.md

 ## Linting

 This project uses ESLint, Stylelint, PHPCS, PHPCBF, and Prettier for code linting and formatting.
+It also has support for automatic fixing of many linting errors as you save via support for popular VS Code extensions.

+If needed, you can still lint from the CLI.
 From the root of the repository, run the following commands:

 `npm run format` - Formats all files using Prettier and PHPCBF